teo8192/codes/README.md

  - [ ] SHA3
  - [ ] CMAC
  - [ ] Elliptic curves
+ - [ ] Message padding like SHA512 for CBC
+ - [ ] CBC in place on mutable vector

 # Future problems that require future solutions